|Alma Mater:||Idaho '95|

 In his first season with the Bruins, Yarber's direction helped wide receivers Evans and Jerry Johnson record breakout years in 2012.
 Evans' 60 catches led the team and were the eighth-most receptions by a Bruin in a single-season.
 His total of 877 receiving yards ranked 11th-best on that single-season school list.
 Johnson caught a career-best 31 balls for 428 yards.

 In 2011, Yarber worked as Tampa Bay's wide receivers coach for a promising young unit that included the development of second-round pick Arrelious Benn and fourth-round pick Mike Williams.
 Williams turned in one of the top seasons by a receiver in Buccaneers history, recording 65 receptions for 964 yards and 11 touchdowns.
 He led all rookie receivers in each of these categories, earning The Sporting News and PFW/PFWA All-Rookie Team selection while finishing second in voting for the Associated Press Offensive Rookie of the Year Award.
-Yarber also oversaw the emergence of Benn, who was becoming an important part of the Tampa Bay offense prior to a season-ending knee injury in Week 13.
+Yarber also oversaw the emergence of Benn, who was becoming an important part of the Tampa Bay offense prior to a season-ending knee injury.

 Yarber came to Tampa Bay after spending three seasons (2007-09) on the collegiate level as the wide receivers coach at Arizona State.
 While at ASU in 2009, Yarber coached two standout wide receivers in Kyle Williams and Chris McGaha.
 Williams finished the 2009 campaign with 815 receiving yards on 57 catches and eight scores before being a sixth-round draft pick of the San Francisco 49ers in the 2010 NFL Draft.
 McGaha racked up 56 catches for 673 yards and four touchdowns on his way to second-team All-Pac 10 honors.